pau-tomas/gb-studio-plugins/README.md

 The plugins in this category are even more experimental than the ones above and might change in the future.

+- **Set Dialogue Frame**:
+  - Replace the dialogue frame with a tileset.
+Only 24x24px tilesets are valid.
 - **Move Variable Actor To and Store Variable Actor Position In Variables**:
   - These events duplicate existing GB Studio Actor events but instead of using a dropdown to select the actor they use a variable.
 The value of the variable represents the index of the actor in the scene (the player is always `0` and the rest of the actors have an index assigned based on when they were added to the scene).
 - **Actor FX**: